Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Conclusions

 From the viewpoint of $O(N)$ models, our non-equilibrium extension fuses the relativistic $O(N)$ model with inertial time derivative term with the dynamical models of Hohenberg and Halperin for equilibrium dynamical criticality.
-It offers a surprisingly simple phase diagram with an analytically accessible limit cycle phase for the angular variable, related to spontaneous time translation symmetry breaking -- finding structure and simplicity out of equilibrium might be more valuable than complex phenomenology in the long run.
+It offers a surprisingly simple phase diagram with an analytically accessible limit-cycle phase for the angular variable, related to spontaneous time translation symmetry breaking -- finding structure and simplicity out of equilibrium might be more valuable than complex phenomenology in the long run.
 So far we have focused our in depth analysis on the line of CEPs only, but many interesting aspects still await exploration.
 Among them, adding and exploring the axis which brings us to $d$-dimensional, $O(N)$ symmetric generalizations of the van der Pol oscillator, hosting a phase transition to a limit cycle for the amplitude variable.
-Within the angular limit cycle phase, it will be interesting to study the interplay of gapless modes and fluctuations, for example, determining the connection to the KPZ equation and possible larger symmetry group variants of it.
-Furthermore, the multicritical point at the center of the phase diagram, and the direct transition from the disordered into the limit cycle phase, host (critical) behavior which manifestly deviates from the one studied here, based on a counting analysis for the leading infrared divergences.
+Within the angular limit-cycle phase, it will be interesting to study the interplay of gapless modes and fluctuations, for example, determining the connection to the KPZ equation and possible larger symmetry group variants of it.
+Furthermore, the multicritical point at the center of the phase diagram, and the direct transition from the disordered into the limit-cycle phase, host (critical) behavior which manifestly deviates from the one studied here, based on a counting analysis for the leading infrared divergences.
 In particular, the phase diagram with its multicritical point in the center shares its shape with scenarios of Lifshitz criticality~\cite{Hornreich1975}.
 There, the leading derivative term $\sim\nabla^2$ is fine-tuned to zero and replaced by a leading $\nabla^4$ term, in some analogy to our fine-tuning of the damping term $\sim \partial_t$ to zero at the CEP, being replaced by a leading inertial term $\sim \partial_t^2$.
-In the context of experimental realizations, it will be interesting to investigate the role of disorder.
+Both the universal behavior at the multicritical point as well as at the direct transition from the disordered phase into the limit cycle are promising questions for future work.In the context of experimental realizations, it will be interesting to investigate the role of disorder.
 Many of these questions crystallized in our concrete model should occur more broadly in fluctuating non-equilibrium systems.
 The present non-equilibrium $O(N)$ models might serve as a paradigm for the study of such phenomena, as did their equilibrium counterparts.

 One additional question that results naturally from our analysis concerns criticality of fermions.
 At equilibrium, fermion criticality can occur in quantum phase transitions only, connected to the fact that there is an infrared suppression of fermion occupation at finite temperature instead of an enhancement, opposite to the bosonic case -- there is no classical fermion criticality.
 However, as we have seen here, \ac{CEP}s provide a way to enhance the infrared behavior, possibly in a way that compensates for a noise-induced suppression of occupation -- and thus give rise to a scenario of non-equilibrium fermion criticality.